10 Reasons and Fixes to Loud PC Fans When Idle

 How to prevent malware infections

-To prevent malware from holding your computer hostage, it’s best to install a malware detection and removal tool.
+To prevent malware from holding your computer hostage, installing a malware detection and removal tool is best.

 Downloading, installing, and running the free version of Malwarebytes goes a long way to remove unwanted malware that a lot of antivirus software doesn’t detect.